daveho/CloudCoderWebsite/install/build.md

 Make sure you get version 2.4 or later.
-Note that if you have the [Google Plugin For Eclipse](https://developers.google.com/eclipse/docs/download) installed, the SDK is included.
+Note that if you have the [Google Plugin For Eclipse](https://developers.google.com/eclipse/docs/download) installed, the SDK is included, meaning that you don't need to download it separately.
 Look in the `plugins` directory in your eclipse installation for a directory whose name begins with `com.google.gwt.sdk`.

 # Check out the code